nimamoosavi/jdbc-client/README.md

 # Generic Repository
-This project is to use JPA and generic specifications of Spring Data JPA to query any parameter
+This project use JPA and generic specifications of Spring Data JPA to query and fetch data from relational database

 ## Use
 To Use this library in your project add dependencies in maven: